avitorio/outstatic/apps/docs/outstatic/content/docs/faqs.md

 Yes.
 We have seen examples of websites being launched on Netlify and other providers.

-We specified Vercel on the documentation as it is the only platform we've tried Outstatic on.
-I don't see why it wouldn't work on other or your own preferred setup.

 If you try a different hosting/deploy approach, please [let us know](https://twitter.com/outstatic)

 ## Troubleshooting Login and Repository Access Issues.